 Sarah meets with all first-year and sophomore students regardless of their area of emphasis to provide more guidance on topics such as internship searching, networking, resume and cover letter writing, interviewing and using Career Buffs.
 Sarah can also provide help on the career assignments in the BCOMM and BASE classes.

-Denise, Jenn, Jessica, and Joan meet with juniors and seniors who have already completed a first-time appointment and a resume review appointment with a Career Peer.
+Denise, Brooke, Jessica, and Joan meet with juniors and seniors who have already completed a first-time appointment and a resume review appointment with a Career Peer.
 Students should be looking for more specific information pertaining to their area of emphasis in the job/internship search process, in depth career guidance, and/or interview preparation help.